 I’ve mentioned before that I’m partial to the South Bank as it is very pedestrian friendly and I love the view (and the Lion!)
-The Bankside area of the South Bank, also known as the Cultural Quarter, is a slightly quieter part of that side of the Thame, near London Bridge.
-It boast such London gems as the Tate Modern, Borough Market* and a bucket list item for this theatre nerd: Shakespeare’s Globe.
+The Bankside area of the South Bank, also known as the Cultural Quarter, is a slightly quieter part of that side of the Thames, right near London Bridge.
+It boasts such London gems as the Tate Modern, Borough Market*, and a bucket list item for this theatre nerd: Shakespeare’s Globe.
 I was so excited to be able to visit this wonderful place back in June!

 *Side Note – I need to go back to the Borough Market as I’d had to rush through on my way to the Globe.
 It is a fresh produce and slow food market that smelled and looked amazing!

 I was a drama brat in high school and it’s taken me a shamefully long time to tick the Globe off my bucket list – and really, only half a check mark, because I only had time to go on the tour – not for a show.
 My drama teacher passed away a few years ago, and when I got to the Globe, I could hear him in my mind saying “finally!”

 Unlike my tour with the Britannia in Edinburgh, a couple of weeks later I miraculously got myself organized enough to arrive for the first tour of the day.
 My group’s guide was a twinkle-eyed, Mr. Doolittle-like thespian named Mick.
 Knowingly corny jokes, knowledge, timing, and a good spirit are the hallmarks of any tour guide.
 As an actor, Mick should and does have all of this in spades.